Krugou/JakSurveillance/Readme.md

 ## What works and what doesn't
 <!-- Write about what works and what doesn't here -->

--Every user has instructional videos
+>Every user has instructional videos
 >
--Every user has their own profile
+>Every user has their own profile
 >
 >
--Teachers can create courses and lectures
+>Teachers can create courses and lectures
 >
--Teachers can gather attendance of the students from a lecture
+>Teachers can gather attendance of the students from a lecture
 >
--Teachers can view and modify course details
+>Teachers can view and modify course details
 >
--Teachers can view and modify students attendance
+>Teachers can view and modify students attendance
 >
--Teachers can view the statistics of students attendance on a course
+>Teachers can view the statistics of students attendance on a course
 >
--Teachers can add and delete students on a course
+>Teachers can add and delete students on a course
 >
--Teachers can modify students topics on a course
+>Teachers can modify students topics on a course
 >
--Teachers can change their role
+>Teachers can change their role
 >
 >
--Counselor can view and modify students attendance
+>Counselor can view and modify students attendance
 >
--Counselor can view and modify course details
+>Counselor can view and modify course details
 >
--Counselor can modify students topics on a course
+>Counselor can modify students topics on a course
 >
--Counselor can view the statistics of students attendance on a course
+>Counselor can view the statistics of students attendance on a course
 >
--Counselor can change their role
+>Counselor can change their role
 >
 >
--Students can attend a lecture by scanning a qr code
+>Students can attend a lecture by scanning a qr code
 >
--Students can view their own attendance on a course
+>Students can view their own attendance on a course
 >
--Students can view their own attendance statistics
+>Students can view their own attendance statistics

 ## The pros and cons of the project
 <!-- Write about the pros and cons here -->